vPLAAF/docs/privacy/en.md

 # 1. Purpose of Policy

-This Privacy Policy describes how the virtual People’s Liberation Army Air Force (vPLAAF) collects, uses, stores, and protects personal data in accordance with the **EU General Data Protection Regulation (GDPR)**, a copy of which is available [here](https://gdpr-info.eu/).
+This Privacy Policy describes how the vPLAAF collects, uses, stores, and protects personal data in accordance with the **EU General Data Protection Regulation (GDPR)**, a copy of which is available [here](https://gdpr-info.eu/).

 vPLAAF is a non-profit virtual aviation organization operating on the VATSIM network.
 We only collect data necessary for membership management and operational safety.